 Long Beach

 The easiest way to reach this beach is from the island center.
 You can book a longboat or a water taxi, which will get you there in a few minutes.
-We, however, took the second option, which was to walk along the beautiful path alongside the coastline through the jungle.
+We, however, took the second option: to walk along the beautiful path along the coastline through the jungle.

 Read about the place we chose for our accommodation in the Phi Phi Islands